Kevin Rempel: Keynote speaking

 Rempel is now a full-time speaker delivering keynotes and workshops to corporate audiences worldwide.
-His signature keynote is called The Hero Mindset, which helps audiences focus on small things that make a big difference in order to become a hero in their own movie.
-Rempel has many different programs available that each focus on mental health, resilience, or change management.
+His signature keynote is called The Hero Mindset, which helps audiences focus on small things that make a big difference to become a hero in their own story.
+Rempel has many different programs available that focus on mental health, resilience, and managing change.

 The Sledge Hockey Experience

 Upon retiring from Team Canada, Rempel created a corporate team building program called the Sledge Hockey Experience to help bridge the gap between the able-bodied population and people with disabilities.
-The program is ran out of the Ford Performance Centre in Etobicoke, Ontario and is a three hour turn-key program designed for a 20 person VIP experience to “Get #buttdown on the ice for a new perspective on sport, life, and people with disabilities.”
+The program is run out of the Ford Performance Centre in Etobicoke, Ontario and is a three hour turn-key program designed for a 20 person VIP experience to “Get #buttdown on the ice for a new perspective on sport, life, and people with disabilities.”